-- Co-construct a video of our Anglican Character in Action - Construction of pou whenua as visible MOM
+- Co-construct a video of our Anglican Character in Action. - Construction of pou whenua as visible MOM - Work in collaboration with other Anglican Schools on mission and outreach

 Transforming lives through the St Mark's Story TEACHING AND LEARNING

 Development How and Why.